Skip to content

 CI validation

-The repository's test suite parses every YAML in .abtree/trees/ through TreeFileSchema (tests/trees-schema.test.ts), and a separate CI job (schema in .gitlab-ci.yml) regenerates the JSON Schema from the zod source and fails the build if the committed file has drifted.
-Both run on every push.
+The repository test suite parses every bundled tree under trees/ through TreeFileSchema to catch malformed trees.
+A separate CI job regenerates tree.schema.json from the zod source on every push and fails the build if the committed file has drifted — contributors run bun run schema whenever they touch the zod schema in src/schemas.ts.

 Source of truth

-The schema is generated from src/schemas.ts via src/schemas.ts:buildJsonSchema(), which is the single function called by both scripts/generate-schema.ts (build time) and cmdDocsSchema (runtime).
+The schema is generated from src/schemas.ts via src/schemas.ts:buildJsonSchema(), the single function called by both scripts/generate-schema.ts (build time) and cmdDocsSchema (runtime).
 The committed tree.schema.json is the build output, kept fresh by CI.

 MIT licensed